marcelauliano/MitoHiFi/README.md

 ### Required arguments

-1-) To run this pipeline, first you need a closely-related mitochondria in FASTA and GenBank format.
-We have a script that can help you find this input.
-Giving the name of the species you are trying to assemble, the script will look for the mitochondria genome assembly for the most closely-related species in NCBI.
-You can set the parameter **-s** if you want to restrict the mitochondria search to the certain genus of your species, but this means the script may download partial mitochondrial sequences.
-Otherwise, without **-s**, the script will search for complete mitochondria genome assemblies only and as close as possible to your species.
+1-) To run this pipeline, first you need a close-related mitochondria in fasta and genbank format.
+We have a script that can help you fetch this data from NCBI database.
+Given the name of the species you are assembling, the script is going to look for the closest mitochondria it can find on NCBI.
+By default the script searches for an available mitochondria assembly of exactly same species.
+If it's not available the search goes on for a phylogenetically close candidate (based on NCBI taxonomy).

 Using the species in our test data as an example, you would do: